 It’s worth noting that soft beds are not completely out of the question.
 In the review section of this article, you’ll see plenty of soft small dog beds that would be suitable for your puppy.

 Ease of cleaning

 Temperature control is a key factor here too.
-If you have a long-haired puppy, they may find insulated fleecing or heated dog beds a bit too stifling.
-Elevated dog beds or versatile convertible dog beds are the better way to go, as they can provide ventilation for your puppy as they sleep.
+If you have a long-haired dog breed, they may find insulated fleecing or heated dog beds a bit too stifling.
+Elevated dog beds or versatile convertible dog beds are the better way to go, as they can provide ventilation for your pup as they sleep.
 Contrast this with hairless breeds who would perhaps prefer cave beds or luxury dog beds with plush lining for the ultimate snuggly experience as they rest.

 There is a bit of a debate in the dog-owning community as to whether puppies even need beds, which we will discuss in more detail at the end of the article (2).
 The case for going without a bed altogether and just providing blankets is largely to do with cost.

 What is the point in buying a bed that your puppy will grow out of or destroy?